plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

 The ``portal_quickinstaller`` is scheduled to go away completely in Plone 6.

-..
-TODO: the next reference does not work, and I do not see why.
-[Maurits]

 For more information on changes to profiles and the add-ons control panel, see the add-on :ref:`Installation code <addon_installation_code>` upgrade docs.